waterlinked/docs/docs/underwater-gps/integration/bluerov-integration.md

 * If you wish to use the [Locator-U1](../locators/locator-u1.md), however you wish to avoid the complication in setting up a network bridge, it is possible to integrate by using the [BlueROV2 Integration Kit](https://waterlinked.com/shop/underwater-gps-g2-bluerov2-integration-kit-103).
 The steps in these sections are relevant
     * [Mount the Locator-U1 to the BlueROV2 frame](bluerov-integration-u1.md#mount-the-locator-u1-to-the-bluerov2-frame)
     * [Modifications to the UGPS Topside](bluerov-integration-a1.md#modifications-to-the-ugps-topside)
-    * [Modifications to the FXTI](bluerov-integration-a1.md#modifications-to-the-fxti) with the deviation that the green/white twisted pair between tether and Binder-connector-pigtail-assembly does not need to be connected.
+    * [Modifications to the FXTI](bluerov-integration-a1.md#modifications-to-the-fxti) with the deviation that the green/white <span class="swatch c-green" aria-hidden="true"></span><span class="swatch c-white" aria-hidden="true"></span> twisted pair between tether and Binder-connector-pigtail-assembly does not need to be connected.
     * [Establish a network connection with powerline communication](bluerov-integration-a1.md#establish-a-network-connection-between-ugps-topside-bluerov2-and-topside-computer)
     * [Final steps](#final-steps-of-integration-independent-of-locator)